soujh/soujh/README.md

-### Hi There, Welcome to my Github !
+### Hi There, welcome to my Github !
 My name is Soulaïmane.

-## I study Data Scien & IA in an engineering school based in Paris.
+## I study Data Science & IA in an engineering school based in Paris.

 - 🌱 Currently working as an apprentice Data Scientist for one of the leading telecom companies in France
 - 🥅 2022 Goals: Finish my studies with a maximum of skills